-‘It’s an exciting new chapter for our independent business, as we ‘branch out’ into creating a first – pure Scottish Highland first birch water designed to be paired with single malt whisky.
+‘Creating a first – pure Scottish Highland first birch water designed to be paired with single malt whisky.
 Given our passion for heritage and tradition with Uisge Beithe (birch water) being the inspiration for the name Uisge Beatha (whisky) we have created a natural pairing.
 We look forward to you coming along on the journey with us.’

 BIRKENTREE is the old Scots word for Birch tree and the original Birchwater dedicated to whisky.